-Citizens of Montgomery County,
+Citizens of Montgomery County, Tennessee

 , have an average property tax rate of 0.86%— higher than the state average of 0.68%—which means that the typical homeowner in the county will pay around $1,118 a year in property taxes.
+Your tax rates may change depending on where you live in the county.
+Your school district, town lines, and the size of your property can all affect how much you owe each year.

 It’s hard to figure out how property tax rates are determined, why they change from year-to-year, and what that ultimately means for you.
-Here to help is home and
+Here to help is home and auto insurance

-comparison app
+comparison app Jerry

 .
 Here are the ins and outs of property taxes in Montgomery County.
+Property tax 101

 Every state and local government has an annual budget that outlines the cost of the public services it provides to the community: these include schools, road maintenance, and fire departments, to name a few.

 To pay for this budget, the government places taxes upon certain items, services, and other activities.
-One of the most common types of tax is your property taxes, or taxes placed upon homes, buildings, and land
+One of the most common types of tax is your property taxes, or taxes placed upon homes, buildings, and land.

 If you are a home or landowner, you’ll likely have to pay annual property taxes to your local government in addition to state and federal income tax and sales tax.